Mojang/EducationContent/tutorials/loops/novice/loops_py.md

 ```

 ## Step 6
-Go into Minecraft and test out all the events.
+Press the Play button, go into Minecraft and test out all the events.

-### Full Code:

 ```python
 def item_interacted_bone():